 Rising Interethnic Tensions Facilitated By Tigrean Group

-Daniel Berhane, a Facebook provocateur and TPLF sycophant who runs a low quality Wordpress site named HornAffairs, often blames Oromo People's Democratic Organization (OPDO), Oromia Regional Government, for clashes between the Oromo and Somali groups.
-The social media commenter seems to enjoy exaggerating and provoking Oromo activists besides sawing tensions among college students of Oromo and Tigray origins.
+Daniel Berhane, a Facebook provocateur and TPLF sycophant who runs a low quality WordPress site named HornAffairs, often blames Oromo People’s Democratic Organization (OPDO), Oromia Regional Government, for clashes between the Oromo and Somali groups.
+The social media commenter seems to enjoy exaggerating and provoking Oromo activists besides sowing tensions among college students of Oromo and Tigray origins.

 While it may be appropriate for Oromo activists to brush off social media trolls like Daniel Berhane who thrive off others’ reactions to their provocative social media posts, Union of Tigreans In North America (UTNA)—a diaspora arm of TPLF issued a statement in Amharic on Dec.
 19, 2017.
 In the message it dubbed “message of condolences,” the union sympathized with the Somali ethnic group.
 In fact, it accuses the Oromo ethnic group without mentioning them by name.

 According to emails exclusively leaked to OPride.com, Ethio Telecom—the only telecommunications provider in the country halted an SMS campaign to help Oromo people displaced by Oromo-Somali conflict at a request of high ranking Ethiopian Government officials.